Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/targetingExistingIssues.md

 # Targeting existing issues

-Usually, it is best to target and reuse existing Jira issues to not clutter up your projects with unnecessary test case (or test execution) issues.
+The plugin does not upload any results unless you reuse existing Jira issues to not clutter up your projects with unnecessary test case (or test execution) issues.

-!!! tip
-    Reusing existing test case issues is highly recommended.
-    It simplifies test case management *a lot*.
+This section teaches you everything you need to know to target such existing issues.

-## Reuse test case issues
+## Reuse Cypress issues

-By default, Xray will always create a new test case issue whenever you execute a test and your project does not contain a test case issue with *the exact name* as your test case.

-!!! info
-    The exact name of test cases in Cypress is the concatenation of the names of `#!js it()` and `#!js describe()` functions.
-    For example, the following test case is called `#!js "a suite has a test case"`:

-    ```js
-    describe("a suite", () => {
-        it("has a test case", () => {
-            // ...
-        });
-    });
-    ```

-This means, that whenever you change the titles of your test cases in Cypress in `#!js it()` or `#!js describe()` functions, Xray will create new test case issues for you on result upload.
-This applies to the other direction, too.
-If someone changes test case issue titles in Xray and the test cases in Cypress aren't adapted accordingly, you will end up with new test case issues.

-To prevent that from happening, you can include test case issue keys in your test case titles.
-Simply add the test case issue's key *anywhere* in the name of the *innermost* `#!js it()` function:
+To link Cypress tests to Jira issues, simply add the test case issue's key *anywhere* in the name of the *innermost* `#!js it()` function (or corresponding alternatives like `#!js specify()`):

 ```js
 describe("a suite", () => {